-For raster images, you can specify a compression ratio or a target file size, use lossless compression, set perband compression ratios, or use quantization.

-For LiDAR point clouds, you can specify a compression ratio or use lossless compression.
+The images and point clouds that you create with GeoExpress are compressed by default.
+To specify how much you want to compress each raster image, you can specify a compression ratio, specify a target file size, use lossless compression, set per-band compression ratios, or use quantization.
+For LiDAR point clouds, you can specify a compression ratio or select lossless compression.